-Acupuncture has been employed as a health care modality for over 5,000 years.
-Modern science has begun to understand the secrets of this ancient medicine with the support of new studies conducted by leading scientists, hospitals and medical research facilities from all over the world.
+Acupuncture has been employed as a healthcare modality for over 5,000 years.
+Modern Research has begun to understand the secrets of this ancient medicine with the support of new studies conducted by leading scientists, hospitals and medical research facilities from all over the world.
 Today, acupuncture is receiving wide acceptance as a respected, valid and effective form of health care.

 In China, a February 2013 study conducted by the Clinical Journal of Pain concluded that low back pain, the most common musculoskeletal problem, can be relieved by acupuncture with little to no adverse side effects.
 1